NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/A-simple-connection/README.md

 $sql = "insert into user(firstname,lastname,username,pass) values('$firstname','$lastname','$username','$password')";
 ```

-* Some screenshot will be added later
+* Some screenshots and detail tutorials will be added later